TDM-GCC

 TDM-GCC is a compiler suite for Microsoft Windows.
-It is a commonly recommended compiler in many books, both for beginners and more experienced programmers.

 It combines the most recent stable release of the GCC toolset, a few patches for Windows-friendliness, and the free and open-source MinGW runtime APIs to create an open-source alternative to Microsoft's compiler and platform SDK.
 It is able to build 32-bit or 64-bit binaries, for any version of Windows since Windows 98.

 TDM-GCC is a redistribution of components that are freely available elsewhere.
 A large difference is that it changes the default GCC libraries to be statically linked, and use a shared memory region for exception handling.

+As of October 2025, Development seems to have ceased since 2021.